vpolaris/Podman-Vaultwarden/README.md

 Make sure you can do the difference between the official clients and the Web Vault powered by Bitwarden Inc and the unofficial Vaultwarden API a fork written in Rust by his author Dani Garcia.

 + Note :
-Due to new denomination of Vaultwarden, I 'll change progessively named object accordingly.
+Due to new denomination of Vaultwarden, I changed named object accordingly.

 ## Features

-- Support Fedora 33 and CentOS 8 as image containers
+- Support Fedora 34 and CentOS 8 as image containers
 - Vaultwarden and the Web vault are built from sources
 - You can import your own certificates or create a self-signed set
 - Token and password are automatically generated